Macros

 constraint f > 0;

-var q: int = e / f;
+let q: int = e / f;

-Note that the expression is always inserted at the exact location where the macro was called, but any declaration items in the macro body are inserted before the call.
+Note that the expression is always inserted at the exact location where the macro was called, but any declaration items in the macro body are inserted right before the call.

 Declaring Variables in Macro Bodies